1991 Russian presidential election: Procedural irregularities

 A number of procedural irregularities were reported by the Russian press.
 Some ballots were distributed which had mistakenly been printed without a seal containing the signature of an electoral commission member on their reverse sides.
 Consequentially, votes cast with such errant ballots were deemed void.
 Additionally, one ballot printing location in the Moscow Oblast printed 25,000 ballots which had mixed up presidential and vice-presidential candidate pairings.

 Sabotage

 Several campaigns saw acts of sabotage during the campaign period.
-On May 16, an explosion occurred in room being used to store the signatures being gathered for Yeltsin's candidacy at the Democratic Russia headquarters in Moscow.
-The Baltimore Sun called it "the first political bombing in the capital for more than a decade."
-Sovetskaya Rossiya placed blame on the Libertarian (Radical) Party of the Soviet Union for perpetrating the attack, however they denied involvement.
+On May 16, an explosion occurred in the room being used to store the signatures being gathered for Yeltsin's candidacy at the Democratic Russia headquarters in Moscow.
+The Baltimore Sun called it "the first political bombing in the capital for more than a decade".
+Sovetskaya Rossiya placed blame on the Libertarian (Radical) Party of the Soviet Union for perpetrating the attack, however, they denied involvement.
 A stand at the building of Orenburg's socio-political information centre containing Ryzhkov campaign material was destroyed.